incoresemi/riscv-opcodes/README.md

 - inst.sverilog : system verilog code to decode instructions
 - inst.rs : rust code containing mask and match variables for all instructions

 To generate all the above artifacts for all instructions currently checked in, simply run `make` from the root-directory.
-This should print the following log on the commandline:
+This should print the following log on the command-line:

 ```
 Running with args : ['./parse.py', '-c', '-chisel', '-sverilog', '-rust', '-latex', 'rv_*', 'unratified/rv_*']